drduh/gone/README.md

 ./gone | jq .data
 ```

-The optional `-debug` flag can be used for debug mode (additional verbose program output).
+The optional `-debug` flag can be used for debug mode (provides additional application output).

 # Configuration